-Ignore the pessimists; property investment is a star performer – again
+Ignore the pessimists; property investment's performance was a star performer – again

 If you’d taken notice of the press over the last 24 months, you’d think that buy-to-let as an investment was as dead as a dodo.
 What with the changes in property tax (especially the phasing out of mortgage interest tax relief at the higher rate, and additional stamp duty), the proposed ban on letting agent fees, and more regulations in the private rented sector, many so-called investment ‘experts’ have been quick to trash residential property investment in the UK.

 Despite the warnings of impending doom for property investors, the real news regularly confirms that property is still the best investment despite higher property taxes.
-Property prices are still on their way up – by 5.1% in 2017, according to the ONS – and rents are rising, too.
+Property investment performance is still on their way up – by 5.1% in 2017, according to the ONS – and rents are rising, too.

 Here we look at just how ‘bad’ 2017 turned out for property investors, with the latest news confirming that it’s been another great year for most.